rust-lang/regex/HACKING.md

 of src/exec.rs by far is the execution of the lazy DFA, since it requires a forwards and backwards search, and then falls back to either the NFA algorithm or backtracking if the caller requested capture locations.

+The parameterization of every search is defined in src/params.rs.
+Among other things, search parameters provide storage for recording capture locations and matches (for regex sets).
+The existence and nature of storage is itself a configuration for how each matching engine behaves.
+For example, if no storage for capture locations is provided, then the matching engines can give up as soon as a match is witnessed (which may occur well before the leftmost-first match).

 ### Programs